robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 Even if WAI-ARIA is the ideal solution, I would go with the absolute positioning approach, as it has the least caveats, works for most elements and it's an easy technique.

 # What are some of the "gotchas" for writing efficient CSS?
+## Avoid universal and tag key selectors
 Browsers match selectors from rightmost to left.
-Browsers filter out elements in the DOM according to this rightmost key selector and traverse up its parent elements to determine matches.
-So, avoid rightmost(key) selectors that are tag and universal selectors.
+Browsers filter out elements in the DOM according to this rightmost (key) selector and traverse up its parent elements to determine matches.
+So, avoid key selectors that are tag and universal selectors.